nstungcom/gulp-starter-kit/docs/README.md

 This folder contains the Font files of your project.
 Anything you put in here will be copied by default to `dist/assets/fonts`.

 `src/assets/img`
 This folder contains the Image files of your project.
 Files with these extension `jpg,jpeg,png,gif,svg,webp` will be copied by default to `dist/assets/img`.
-In production only files with these extension are compressed: `gif,jpg,jpeg,png,svg`.
+In production only files with these extension are compressed: `jpg,jpeg,png,svg`.

 `src/assets/js`
 This folder contains the JavaScript files of your project.
 By default only `app.js` will be compiled and the output folder is `dist/assets/js`.